WongYC-66/react-MRLibrary/README.md

 ## Log - May 19 2025
 1. done - add : accuracy calculator, physical and magical(untested)

+## Log - May 21 2025
+1. done - UX : Equip page, auto select DESC order for some stats selection

 Next:
 - grouped by region ?
 - show path from map to map with graph data stuctrue ?